AlexKumar19/fastpages-APCSP/_posts/2020-09-02-Html_MarkdownFragment.md

 - tags: [python]
 ---

-# HTML and markdown fragments
-> Basics of HTML and markdown fragments

 # Changing Theme from Minima to DarkMode
 Some things that I noticed when changing the theme to darkmode was that I could not do it through the index.htmlm and I was forced to do it through the _sass file.
 - The entire background including the header and footer was changed to black ad the text was changed